PacificBiosciences/apps-scripts/RepeatAnalysisTools/README.md

 Once the data are processed as above, the aligned BAM files are used as inputs to the following scripts for extraction and reporting of results.

 ### Visualizing Repeats
-We recommend [IGV v2.5.x](https://software.broadinstitute.org/software/igv/node/294) to visualize the alignmented BAM file generated for each CCS Mapping job.
+We recommend [IGV v2.5.x](https://software.broadinstitute.org/software/igv/node/294) to visualize the aligned BAM file generated for each CCS Mapping job.

 ## countOnTarget.py
 Generate table of ZMW counts per target.